RocketSoftwareCOBOLandMainframe/BankDemo/tutorial/gettingstarted/eclipse/README.md

 > **Important**: Rocket Software does not recommend disabling Enterprise Server security permanently.
 If you disable the default Enterprise Server security to facilitate running tutorials then this should be performed on a network isolated machine.
 Re-enable security as soon as possible after completing the tutorial.
 See *To Recreate the Default Enterprise Server Security Configuration* in the product documentation for steps on how to re-enable security.

 1. In an Enterprise Developer command prompt, run the command `DisableESDefaultSecurity.cmd`.
-You will see a series of messages as the script disables default security.
+You see a series of messages as the script disables default security.
 2. Restart the Directory Server and Enterprise Server Common Web Administration services to pick up the configuration changes.
-You will now be able to use ESCWA without having to log in.
+You can now use ESCWA without having to log in.
 3. Restart any running enterprise server regions to have them pick up the configuration changes.
 Regions will no longer require credentials for starting/stopping and other actions.